kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-bun.md

 console.log(`Listening on http://localhost:${server.port} ...`);
 ```

+Visit https://bun.sh/guides to checkout a collection of code samples and walkthroughs for performing common tasks with Bun.

 ## Runtime
 The bun CLI can be used to execute JavaScript/TypeScript files, `package.json` scripts, and executable packages.
 Bun supports TypeScript and JSX out of the box.
 Every file is transpiled on the fly by Bun's fast native transpiler before being executed.